marcocesarato/react-native-big-list/docs/Props.md

 For simplicity, sections is a plain array containing another plain array with the items (section items) to render.
 If specified `data` prop will be ignored.
 It'll replace the `data` prop.

-It's required if no data is specified or if you want use sticky headers (look at `renderSection`) with sections.
+It's required if no data is specified or if you want use sticky headers (look at `renderSectionHeader`) with sections.

 | Type  | Required                                     |
 | ----- | -------------------------------------------- |